hardenedlinux/TraditionalMitigation/README.md

 # TraditionalMitigation

-Traditional Mitigation in GCC to defend memory corruption
+List all the traditional mitigations in compilers(GCC, Clang, etc.) to defend memory corruption

-Memory Corruption Mitigation Methods In My Mind
+## User space

 - Stack Protector
-    - `gcc ­-fstack-protector`
+    - `-fstack-protector`

 - Heap protection
     - enable by default